Taysom Hill Player Prop Bets for NFL Week 18 | New Orleans vs. Atlanta 1/9/2022

 - Hill leads New Orleans with 871 passing yards (54.4 ypg) on 71-of-125 with three touchdowns against five interceptions this season.

-- He also adds 356 rushing yards (22.3 ypg) on 65 carries while scoring five touchdowns on the ground.
+- He's also figured in the ground game, with 356 rushing yards (22.3 ypg) on 65 carries with five rushing touchdowns.

+- The Saints, who rank 19th in the NFL in points scored, have attempted a pass 50.8% of the time while running the ball 49.2% of the time.

+- Hill has thrown 11 passes in the red zone this season, 8.7% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Hill's matchup with the Falcons.